TayThorian/MasterBookVault/README.md

 - TSR9467 - ALQ6 - Cities Of Bone
 - TSR9449 - ALQ7 - Corsairs of The Great Sea
 - TSR9459 - ALQ8 - Caravans
+- TSR2146 - CGR3 - The Complete Sha'ir's Hhandbook
+- TSR1091 - City Of Delights
-- TSR2021 - Dragonlance Adventures
+- TSR1077 - Land Of Fate
 - TSR11405 - The Wyrmskull Throne
 - TSR11393 - Sea of Fallen Stars
 - TSR11316 - FOR12 - Demihumans of the Realms